jvcasillas/github_workshop/README.md

 Please do the following **before** the workshop

-1. Update R and RStudio to newest version available to you.
+1. Install/Update R and RStudio to newest version available to you.
 2. Create a GitHub account at <https://github.com>
     -   It’s free
-    -   Use academic email (more perks)
+    -   Use an academic email if you have one (more perks)
     -   Give consideration to your username
         -   avoid spaces, uncommon characters
         -   shorter is better than longer